The name of the organisation shall be the Scottish Association of Family History Societies.

 (f) The Executive Committee shall have the authority to co-opt to fill a vacancy among office bearers.

 (a) An Honorary President, upon recommendation of the Executive Committee shall be elected by the Council.

 (b) The Honorary President shall be elected for a period of three years and may be re-elected for a further three years.

 (c) The retiring office bearers of the Council may be invited to become Honorary Life Members on retiring from the Council.

 (d) The Honorary President and Honorary Members may attend and speak at all meetings of the Association, but shall have no right to vote in that capacity.

-The Annual General Meeting of the Council shall be open to all subscribers to all Full and Associate Member Societies.
-It shall be held on a date to be determined by the Council for the purposes of:-
+The Annual General Meeting of the Council shall be open to all subscribers and to all Full and Associate Member Societies.
+Only Council Representatives have voting rights at the AGM, by way of coloured voting cards, issued to Council Representatives on signing in.
+The Annual General Meeting shall be held on a date to be determined by the Council for the purposes of:-